Dokidoki Cosplay: The cutest of all!

 It's Japan Crate Time!

-Get your costume and add some Japanese cuteness to your daily routine with Japan Doki DOki Crate!
-Our Doki Doki kawaii subscription box includes 5–6 of Japan's prettiest, most kawaii stuff, Japanese plushies you'll love, incredibly cute accessories, exclusive goods from popular brands like Sanrio, Pokémon, and more, as well as a fun, themed guidebook with product details and fascinating facts.
-Complete your kawaii collection with Doki Doki Crate now!
+Get your costume and add some Japanese cuteness to your daily routine with the limited Doki Doki Crate!
+Our Doki Doki kawaii box includes 5–6 of Japan's prettiest, most kawaii stuff, Japanese plushies you'll love, incredibly cute accessories, exclusive goods from popular brands like Sanrio, Pokémon, and more.
+Don’t forget to pair these adorable items with a monthly Japanese sweet and savory snack subscription from Japan Crate.
+Just click this link to subscribe now!
+Complete your snack collection with Japan Crate now!